MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 ## Integrating to [!INCLUDE[m365_onedrive_for_business](includes/m365-onedrive-for-business-name.md)]

 [!INCLUDE[m365_onedrive_for_business](includes/m365-onedrive-for-business-name.md)] is a cloud storage service that is included in Microsoft 365. [!INCLUDE[prod_short](../includes/prod_short.md)] makes it easy to store, manage, and share files with other people through OneDrive.

 When [!INCLUDE[m365_onedrive_for_business](includes/m365-onedrive-for-business-name.md)] is enabled in [!INCLUDE[prod_short](../includes/prod_short.md)], additional functionality becomes available such as

-- *Open in OneDrive* and *Share* actions are available on most pages where files are available, such as the Report Inbox or where files are attached to records.
+- New actions *Open in OneDrive* and *Share* actions are now available on most pages where files are available, such as the Report Inbox or where files are attached to records.
-- The Open in Excel and Edit in Excel actions on list pages will automatically copy the Excel file to OneDrive, then open it in Excel Online.
+- The *Open in Excel* and *Edit in Excel* actions on list pages will automatically copy the Excel file to OneDrive, then open it in Excel Online.
-- Sending a report to an Excel or Word file will automatically copy the file to OneDrive, then open it in the Excel or Word online.
+- Sending a report to an Excel or Word file will automatically copy the file to OneDrive, then open it in Excel or Word online.

 For more information, see [Integrating with Onedrive for Business overview](/dynamics365/business-central/across-onedrive-overview).